CycoPH/atasm/README.md

 Decimal constants have no special prefix
 Ex: 10,12,128
 As used: `lda #12+8*[3+4]`

 Often, the format of the operand will determine the addressing mode of the operator.
 Refer to Appendix B for a complete breakdown of valid addressing modes, and examples of their format.

 Briefly:

   * Immediate operands are prefaced with '#'.
   * (operand,X) and (operand),Y designate indirect addressing modes.
   * operand,X and operand,Y designate indexed addressing modes.

 The symbol '*' designates the current location counter, and can be used in expression calculations.

 Notice that 'A' is a reserved symbol, used for accumulator addressing.

-### 2.4 Operators and expressions
+### 2.4 Operators and expressions {#operators-and-expressions}

 The following operators are grouped in order of precedence.
 Operators in the same precedence group will be evaluated in a left to right manner.